- 1Celebrate Recent Works from Canadian authors and Illustrators!

 The Silver Birch Express® Award

 The Silver Birch Express list is made up of both fiction and non-fiction titles.

 The Silver Birch list is made up of English fiction titles.

 Target Audience: Grades 7 and 8

-Red Maple includes a fiction list every year, and non-fiction in alternating years.
+Red Maple includes a fiction list every year.

 The White Pine™ Award